 The well-maintained trails are surrounded by Douglas Fir and Red Cedar trees.
 The trail system does have some stair climbing sections and bridge crossing sections over Clack and Roberts Creek.
 The four walking hiking trails are well marked and are all loop trails.
 There are four walking trails in total to explore in the park–the Washout, Katimavik, River Run, and Shortcut Trails.

-The park also boasts a grass playfield, two baseball diamonds and a playground.
+The park also boasts a grass playfield, two baseball diamonds, and a playground.
 There are picnic sites and washroom facilities, and an on-site caretaker.
-Dogs are welcome, however, they must be kept on leash at all times and use doggie waste bags provided.
+Dogs are welcome, however, they must be kept on a leash at all times and use doggie waste bags provided.

-·Direction to Cliff Gilker Park: Follow Hwy 101 north from Gibsons for 10 km (6 mi.) or drive south on Hwy 101 from Sechelt to Roberts Creek.
+Follow Hwy 101 north from Gibsons for 10 km (6 mi) or drive south on Highway 101 from Sechelt to Roberts Creek.
 The Cliff Gilker Park is on the east side of Hwy 101 at 3110 Sunshine Coast Highway.
 It is right by the Sunshine Coast Golf & Country Club—a perfect stop for a post-hike lunch!